MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/how-to-configure-the-search-results-web-part-to-use-a-new-result-source.md

      ![Enter Query](../media/OTCSP_TestQuery.png)

     Notice that 52 results were returned.
-(I will tell you why this is kind of cool in the next section…).
+(I will tell you why this is kind of cool in the next section...).

 7. Click **OK** to close the dialog, and then **Save**.